 I’m lucky that when my children were growing up smartphones weren’t around so they never got hooked (though they still spend too much time attached to their phones for my liking!)
 And I think having a book-obsessed mum helped.
 From an early age, their eyes were opened to the joy of reading to feed their imagination rather than staring at a screen.

-Books to keep kids occupied
+Books to keep toddlers occupied

 Here at Tidy Books our bookcase and book box have already started to appear in some shops.
 Even the smallest places can accommodate our mini-library because the slimline alphabet bookcase holds 85 books and there’s enough room for 40 books in the portable book box